And it looks to me, ladies and gentlemen, like Democrats not going to get exactly what they want with Hurricane Isaac hitting New Orleans.

 On the cutting edge of societal evolution, Rush Limbaugh serving humanity simply by showing up.

-Last night on the Tonight Show, Dennis Miller appeared with Jay Leno.
+Last night on The Tonight Show, Dennis Miller appeared with Jay Leno.

-Now you got to understand when you listen to Jay Leno's wife is a feminazi.
+Now, you've got to understand when you listen to Jay Leno's wife is a feminazi.

 And I can say this with great affection for Leno.

-Leno's been very nice to me every time I've been on his show, but the first time I was ever on the Tonight Show, somehow the discussion totally got off on feminism and so forth.
+Leno's been very nice to me every time I've been on his show, but the first time I was ever on The Tonight Show, somehow the discussion totally got off on feminism and so forth.

-And I later found out his wife Mavis, a big feminist, and she runs the House.
+And I later found out his wife, Mavis, a big feminist, and she runs the house.

 There's no question about it.

-So that's the she calls the shots.
+So that's the, she calls the shots.

-Listening to this soundbite, Dennis Miller, on the Tonight Show last night.
+That's what you have to know listening to this soundbite, Dennis Miller, on The Tonight Show last night.

 I think he has compassion for regular people.